parikshitlfj12/Trading-App---React/README.md

 ## Running the NodeJS server

-Open the terminal and run
+Open the terminal and run to install all the dependencies...
+### `npm install`

+Now run this command to run the server
 ### `node app.js`

 ## Running the ReactJS Application